norskeld/attolog/README.md

 This is mostly a learning project to know more about **F#** and **Prolog**.

-The implementation is rather basic and therefore limited.
+- [x] The implementation is rather basic.
 It **does not** contain cuts, arithmetic, lists, equality and so on — only basic [Horn clauses][horn-clause].
+- [x] Besides the interpreter, there's a simple [hand-rolled parser combinator library](Attolog/Parser/Library.fs).
+Zero dependencies, yay!

 ## CLI